 Open Supervised Device Protocol (OSDP) is an access control communications standard developed by the Security Industry Association (SIA) to improve interoperability among access control and security products.
+The OSDP protocol works across various types of smart card readers, controllers, and software, and has been developed as a way to improve on issues of security that are often faced with other legacy systems.

 OSDP was approved as an international standard by the International Electrotechnical Commission in May 2020 and has been published as IEC 60839-11-5.